winitzki/scall/tutorial/programming_dhall.md

 So, the code may apply `stream.step` to values of type `t`.
 One value of type `t` is already given as `stream.seed`.
 Other such values can be obtained after calling `stream.step` one or more times.

+As we step through the stream, the seed values (of type `t`) are changing but the "step" function always remains the same.

+#### Pattern-matching on streams

 As first examples, consider the tasks of extracting the "head" and the "tail" of a stream.